Naderalhaffar/GlasgowSupportBot/timelog.md

 ### 23 Jan 2024

-* *6 hours* Refining chatbox.js, app.js to match current changes.message.
+* *6 hours* Refining chatbox.js, app.js to match current changes. message.

 ### 24 Jan 2024

-* *6 hours* Started message.js, and writing up the documentation page with css.
+* *6 hours* Started message.js, and wrote up the documentation page with css.

 ### 26 Jan 2024
 * *4 hours*  Refining all the files to be in harmony together.
-Backend and frontend are connected via app.post.
+The backend and frontend are connected via app.post.

 ## Week 16

 ### 30 Feb 2024

-* *4 hours* Looking for ways deployed the chatbot, and prepared for backend server deployment.
+* *4 hours* Looking for ways to deploy the chatbot, and prepare for backend server deployment.

 ### 1 Feb 2024